criticalmaps/criticalmaps-ios/README.md

 2. Open the Xcode project `CriticalMaps.xcodeproj`.
 3. To run the client locally, select the `Critical Maps` target in Xcode and run (`⌘R`).

+### Assets

+The project is using type-safe assets generated with [SwiftGen](https://github.com/SwiftGen/SwiftGen).
+If you add images to the project be sure to install it and run `swiftgen` from the root folder and add the changes to your PR.

+## Contribute

+- Please report bugs with GitHub [issues](https://github.com/CriticalMaps/criticalmaps-ios/issues).
+- If you can code please check the build & contribute guide below.
+- If you have some coins left you can help to finance the project on [Open Collective](https://opencollective.com/criticalmaps).

 ### How to contribute